sychadelite/EmployeeSalaryApps/README.md

 # EmployeeSalaryApps
-On going development company apps with CRUD and some other features
+Ongoing development of company apps with CRUD and some other features.

+-Krazy-8